casbitton/Resume/index.md

 I'm a highly motivated Technical Lead who loves a good BBQ, Great local [Beer](https://www.littlebang.com.au), Agile Ways of Working, DevOps and is truly invested in technology.
 I'm looking to thrive as part of your organisation.

-You will find me extremely personable, prompt and organised.
-This allows me to excel when interacting with staff and clients alike.
-I'm comfortable in high demand scenarios and during times of crisis.

 ### Contact
 - Email: [casbitton@gmail.com](mailto:casbitton@gmail.com)
 - Phone: [0401 569 498](tel:+0401569498)